Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - In my region, Google DNS is fast and reliable.
 - Other providers and root servers did not perform well for me.
-- Feel free to configure your system to your own preference!
+- Feel free to configure your system to your own preference.

 ### Aren’t Verizon FiOS delegated prefixes dynamic?

 Theoretically, yes; They can change.
-If this concerns you, it’s possible to script detection and config updates.
+If this concerns you, I recommend creating a script which detects the change, writing it to a file, and `include` the file in `pf.conf`, so the IPv6 antispoof rule remains intact.

 ## 🙏 Final Thoughts